natebosch16/wrinklyninja.github.io/_posts/2015-04-23-paid-mods-the-end.md

 We've already had cases of paid mods being taken down because they used assets made by someone who didn't want them used commercially.
 A clear license would help avoid such situations.
 Stolen work and assets, where someone re-releases another's work as their own, is already a problem in the Skyrim modding community.
 It's not a big one, but then there has been very little incentive to act like that.
 However, there's now a financial incentive, so I think this is will be a growing problem.

 Valve has said they will respond to DMCA takedown notices, but that requires the rightful owners to become aware of the theft in the first place.
 Just look at YouTube: even Google, with all their algorithms, and record companies, with staff who are paid to do little but look for cases of copyright infringement, can't deal with the problem effectively.
 How is a single person who probably mods in their spare time supposed to do so?

+Not only is there a significant issue of theft between mods, but there are also issues with licensing surrounding the tools to make those mods.
+Many texture artists and modelers use student editions of software for which commercial licenses can cost thousands of pounds.
+What are the chances that all the new swords and armours for sale were made using legally licensed software?
+Not high, I'd guess.

 ### Great Content, Overpriced